veroandreo/i.landsat/README.md

 # Description

-This repo holds a toolset to search and download Landsat 5, 7 and 8 data from [EarthExplorer](https://earthexplorer.usgs.gov/) and further import them into [GRASS GIS](https://grass.osgeo.org/).
+*i.landsat* is a toolset to search and download Landsat 5, 7 and 8
+data from [EarthExplorer](https://earthexplorer.usgs.gov/) and further import them into [GRASS GIS](https://grass.osgeo.org/).
-Search and download are carried out through the [landsatxplore](https://github.com/yannforget/landsatxplore) python library.
+Search and download are performed through the [landsatxplore](https://github.com/yannforget/landsatxplore) python library.